Got 2 dogs? Teach them this fun trick!

 Step 1) Bottom dog eats during the jump

 Your bottom dog will hold a ‘down’ position while your jumper leaps over their back.
-In your regular obedience training, your dog will likely lie down with legs outstretched to the side, in a supine ‘down’ position, so that they are comfortable staying for long periods.
-For ‘leap dog’ purposes, a prone or sphinx ‘down’ position is preferred, with the legs tucked under the body, so that your jumper will not accidentally land on a foot, or an exposed private part.
-Safety first!
+In your regular obedience training, your dog will likely lie down with legs outstretched to the side so that they are comfortable staying for long periods.
+For ‘leap dog’ purposes, a prone or sphinx style ‘down’ position is preferred, with the legs tucked under the body, so that your jumper will not accidentally land on a foot, tail, or an exposed private part.
 If your dog always seems to leave it all hanging out, so to speak, try doing a few quick puppy push-ups: ‘sit, stand, down, sit, stand, down, sit, down,’ encouraging your dog to respond to the next cue the very moment they complete the last.
 Your dog will stop flopping over and instead crouch ‘down’ like a sphinx, poised and ready to ‘stand.’
 While your dog is crouched ‘down’ perfectly, feed them a treat to keep them still while you cue your other dog to ‘jump’ over their back.

 Letting your bottom dog eat during the jump will ensure that they don’t pop up at the wrong moment should they be startled by the flying dog overhead.
 They will also learn to love this new ‘dinner and a show’ trick you’ve come up with.
 You can begin using the ‘leap dog!’ cue once they have the hang of it, but continue using your ‘jump’ hand signal.
 I use a flick of the wrist, but feel free to make up your own hand signal.
 Signals that gesture in the direction of the movement you expect are best.